wheerdam/linuxjoy/README.md

 ## Other Platforms

 A native library for Windows is available.
 This native library uses the XInput API to interface with any Xbox controllers connected to the Windows machine.
+The JoyFactory class hides the native implementation which allows your Java programs that use LinuxJoystick to be, at least ostensibly, a cross-platform program (no different codepaths for different platforms).

-The poll() function of the native library is non-blocking and will return immediately.
+Note: the poll() function of the native library is non-blocking and will return immediately.
+As long as your Java program uses the polling thread, this should be a minor issue other than an increase in CPU usage.